tarantool/doc/doc/reference/reference_rock/shard.rst

     **Zone**
         A physical location where the nodes are closely connected, with the same security and backup and access points.
-The simplest example of a zone is a single computer with a single tarantool-server instance.
+The simplest example of a zone is a single computer with a single Tarantool-server instance.
-        A shard's replicas should be in different zones.
+        A shard's replicated data copies should be in different zones.

 The shard package is distributed separately from the main tarantool package.
 To acquire it, do a separate install.
 For example on Ubuntu say:

 .. code-block:: bash

-    sudo apt-get install tarantool-shard tarantool-pool
+    sudo apt-get install tarantool-shard

-Or, download from github tarantool/shard and compile as described in the README.
+Or, download from github tarantool/shard and tarantool/connpool and use the Lua files as described in the README.
 Then, before using the module, say ``shard = require('shard')``

 The most important function is: